2024 Yukon municipal elections

-The 2024 Yukon municipal elections were held on October 17, 2024.
+Municipal elections in Yukon were held on October 17, 2024.
+Voters in the Canadian territory of Yukon elected mayors, councillors, and all other elected officials in all of the territory's municipalities.
+Municipal elections in Yukon are non-partisan.

 Background

 The previous elections were held in October 2021.
 Special and advanced polls opened October 10 and closed on election day.
+School board elections were held in November 2025.

 Elections

 The following communities elected their mayors and city councils: